davidralphlewis/binaryephemera/_notes/Writers Block.md

 It's hard sometimes, sitting down with nothing to right about.
 Or feeling you have something to write about but being unable. [[Writing-Every-Day]] leaves you burnt out. it might be that you are experiencing writer's block.

 Writers block is often symptomatic of other problems.
-You might be anxious or unsettled in your life or have something else going on, other stresses that make it hard to [[ways-to-focus|focus]].
+You might be anxious or unsettled in your life or have something else going on, other stresses that make it hard to [[Ways to Focus|focus]].
 Or you might be suffering from [[imposter-syndrome]]

-Try and remember [[Art is Play]] and work to fall back in love with [[Autotelic Art]]. [[Process not the end goal]].
+Try and remember [[Art is Play]] and work to fall back in love with [[Autotelic]] art. [[Focus on Process not the end goal]].
 Mess around with some [[Writing Exercises]]. [[Constrained Writing]] can be good to challenge yourself, to narrow down your field of view from everything to something more manageable.
 If all else fails, [[just-start]] writing utter rubbish, and maybe [[embrace-randomness]].

 Or maybe just [[have-a-break]]!
 That's fine too, we don't always have to be producing all the time.